Answers to frequently-asked questions

-Is it possible for me to find or get a job in Thailand after finishing the CertTESOL course?
+Is it possible for me to find or get a job in Thailand after finishing the CertTESOL course with you?

 Yes, it is possible.
-With Trinity CertTESOL, you can apply for an ESL teaching position in an international school, the British Council, a Thai school, or a English language school.
-To provide you with a legal work visa and work permit, your employer would require that you possess at least a bachelor's degree to process it.
+With a Trinity CertTESOL, you can apply for an ESL teaching position in an international school, the British Council, a Thai school, or an English language school.
+There is an input session on our course detailing how to apply for teaching work, and the working culture in different type of schools in Thailand, which could assist you in successfully finding teaching positions.
+We work with tesolteachers.com to place our trainees in teaching positions that suit them best.
+To provide you with a legal work visa and work permit, any employer would usually require that you possess at least a bachelor's degree to begin the process.
 Therefore, if you plan to do this straight after the course, we recommend that you bring the degree with you.
-Further, there is an input session on our course detailing how to apply for teaching work, and the working culture in different type of schools in Thailand, which could assist you in successfully find teaching positions.

 Why is the course moderation important?

-The course moderator decides if the course has met the standards of the awarding body, in our case, Trinity College London.
+The course moderator decides if the course has met the standards of the awarding body.
+In our case this is Trinity College London.

-The moderator is not involved in the training.
-He or she will come from Trinity College London for the final day and will meet all of the trainees individually and as a group.
+The course moderator is not involved in the training.
+He or she will be assigned by Trinity College London on moderation day and will meet all the trainees individually and as a group.
 They will discuss with the trainees about whether they have received the training that they expected.
 They will review all the trainees' work and assess the materials assignment including paperwork relating to observation feedback and input sessions.
 The moderator makes recommendations to the centre and reports directly to Trinity College in London.